Dallas Cowboys vs. Carolina Panthers NFL Week 4 Odds, Plays and Insights for October 3, 2021

-The top teams from opposing divisions meet when the NFC East-leading Dallas Cowboys (2-1) hit the field as a 5-point favorite against the NFC South-leading Carolina Panthers (3-0) on Sunday, October 3, 2021 at AT&T Stadium.
-The game's point total is 50.5.
+The NFC East-leading Dallas Cowboys (2-1) play the NFC South-leading Carolina Panthers (3-0) on Sunday, October 3, 2021 at AT&T Stadium.
+Dallas is a 4.5-point favorite in the game.
+The over/under is 50.5 for the contest.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.